2-3 December 2025

 Verotera

-Aly Mashaly is a renowned expert in power electronic systems and power semiconductors, with over 20 years of experience in the electronics industry.
-He holds several patents in the field and is a keynote speaker at numerous international conferences.
-Aly earned his degree in Electrical Engineering with a focus on Power Electronics from Ain Shams University in Cairo.
-In late 2002, he moved to Germany to pursue his master’s degree at the University of Hanover.
+Aly earned his degree in Electrical Engineering with a focus on Power Electronics from Ain Shams University in Cairo and moved to Germany in 2002 to pursue his master’s degree at the University of Hanover.

 Verotera